 Abnormal Uterus Shape

 An abnormally shaped uterus may predispose you to a miscarriage.
 The uterus is formed during a woman’s embryonic development from two primitive tubes (the Mullerian ducts) that join together.
-Sometimes this joining is incomplete, so that the uterus has an abnormal shape.
+Sometimes this joining is incomplete so that the uterus has an abnormal shape.
 This can be corrected by surgery in some cases (as when there is a uterine septum).
-MRI, 3D ultrasound, and saline sonogram of the uterus can aid in the diagnosis.
+MRI, 3D ultrasound, and a saline sonogram of the uterus can aid in the diagnosis.
 These congenital abnormalities of the uterus may predispose to miscarriage in the second trimester, but also are associated with a weakening of the entrance of the uterus, (the cervix), which may open prematurely and lead to pregnancy loss.
 Monitoring by repeated ultrasound examinations during pregnancy is done to look for this and take action.

 Sometimes, a miscarriage itself may lead to future miscarriages.
-When the uterus does not empty its contents completely after a miscarriage, this may possibly lead to infection, and the need for a subsequent dilation and curettage.
+When the uterus does not empty its contents completely after a miscarriage, this may possibly lead to infection and the need for a subsequent dilation and curettage.
 These circumstances predispose to scarring within the uterus, leading to a subsequent miscarriage.
 This scarring needs to be removed before a woman attempts to become pregnant again.
-Saline sonograms, during which sterile salt water is injected within the uterus while it is studied by ultrasound, can be performed to diagnose the presence of these scars.
+Saline sonograms, during which sterile saltwater is injected within the uterus while it is studied by ultrasound, can be performed to diagnose the presence of these scars.
 Blood tests must also be performed to look for hidden diabetes and abnormal thyroid function, as well as for antibodies to phospholipids that damage the placenta.

 Most of the time, having had a miscarriage does not indicate that there will be difficulties in the future.
 In fact, the likelihood of a second pregnancy loss following a first loss is approximately 20 percent, and even following a subsequent second loss, the odds of a miscarriage in the next pregnancy are about 25 percent.
-This means that the majority of couples in whom no other cause of miscarriage is found have a good chance of a successful pregnancy in the future.
+This means that the majority of couples in whom no other cause of miscarriage is found to have a good chance of a successful pregnancy in the future.

 Having treated patients since 1991, our reproductive specialists know what a stressful time this can be for you.
-Whether you’re looking for more information about fertility treatments, evaluations, or an egg check test, give yourself some piece of mind with physicians who will always put you first.
+Whether you’re looking for more information about fertility treatments, evaluations, or an egg check test, give yourself some peace of mind with physicians who will always put you first.
 Contact us now to make an appointment for personalized care that you will not find anywhere else!